cargomail-org/cargomail/README.md

 ## Architecture

 The Cargomail architecture separates the mailbox from the email address.
-It uses a push-then-pull request mechanism via different routes to facilitate data exchange between mailboxes.
-This mechanism has the potential to deal better with <i>end-to-end encryption</i><sup>1</sup> and large attachments when compared to push-only systems.
+It uses a push-then-pull request mechanism via different routes to streamline data exchange between mailboxes.
+This mechanism has the potential to address privacy and attachment issues more effectively than push-only systems.
+Additionally, it facilitates <i>end-to-end encryption</i><sup>1</sup> by providing an added pull layer.

 ![Alt Cargomail architecture](whitepaper/cargomail_architecture.png)